Drone/Robotics High School Institute

 After the May 1 deadline, the Summer Camp Director will evaluate all applications and determine who will be accepted.
 Acceptance and non-acceptance notifications will be made by email and letter the middle of May.
 If you require an earlier decision, please indicate this by noting this with your application materials.
 (Students who apply after the deadline will receive notification within 1 week after we receive their application materials.)

-Once campers are accepted they will be provided a link to complete the required documents (parental permissions to attend as well as health records) for camp.
+Once campers are accepted they will be reminded by email from CampDocs to complete the required documents (parental permissions to attend as well as health records) for camp.
 These are required by June 1.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)

 When not in class, campers are supervised by our wonderful Camp Counselors, who are specially trained to serve as positive role models, mentors and friends.
 In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer participants are expected to abide by the University's summer programs rules & regulations.